 - Basic management skills

 National and international academics lecture about the field of ageing.
-Lecturers in 2012 were among others:
+Lecturers are among others:

 - Andrzej Bartke, professor and director of geriatric medicine, Southern Illinois University School of Medicine, Springfield, United States and board member of the American Aging Association